legendu-net/blog/misc/content/2020/08/visualization-for-ai-concepts/visualization-for-ai-concepts.markdown

 Tools for (approximately) visualizing the architures of existing neural networks or for visualizing the traing process (training/validation loss/accuracy, activation, etc.) are extremely helpful!
+TensorBoard is one of the best tools for this purpose.
 However,
 I personally don't think visual neural network design platforms/frameworks are of any practical value.
 The reason is that average users won't care that much about the architecture design of neural networks,